 How Many Days in Cappadocia?

-So, to see all of Cappadocia, you’re best off spending a week hiking around the amazing landscape to see the so-called fairy chimneys and venture south to the underground tunnel systems.
+To see all of the region, you’re best off spending a week for your Cappadocia itinerary hiking around the amazing landscape to see the so-called fairy chimneys and venture south to the underground tunnel systems.

-However, if you don’t have such a long break or are wondering how many days to spend in Cappadocia to see the main highlights without hiking around the region, then you’ll be happy to learn you can see a lot in just 2 days in Cappadocia.
+However, if you want to see the main highlights without hiking around the region, then you’ll be happy to learn you can see a lot in just 2 days in Cappadocia.

 Although, if you want to include a hot air balloon ride over the magical landscape and delve into the ancient history of the communities who lived in the rock, then it’s better to spend 3 days to make the most of your trip without rushing around.